vienskaz/CTSegmentationCNN/README.md

 The CNN have to be trained in more epochs to get better results.
 In future next training also I want to add dice coefficient to get the better view of the results.

+In the future I would like to implement my onw Unet for better results.